 Also apparent is the lower contrast of the Rokinon, while the Canon and Sony both produce very nice contrast on the subject right from wide open.
 The Sony does a nice job balancing that high contrast on the book with the soft blur of the background.
 All three produce very nice renderings, but the all vary somewhat.
 Which you prefer of course, will be a personal decision.

 Now let’s get on to the crops.
 Below are 100% crops from the center/left third of the frame, which is close to where you may place a subject at this distance.
-Click on the image to open full size in a new tab, and be sure to zoom in to view at 100%.
+Click on the image to open, and be sure to zoom in to view at 100%.

 At f/1.4, the Sony already produces excellent resolution.
 The Rokinon lags a bit here, but still produces good sharpness, but it’s just not on the level of the Sony.
 At f/2, you can see that the Canon 100mm f/2 does a great job, producing an image that is similar in sharpness to the Sony at f/1.4.
 The Rokinon also improves a bit, but still lags the Canon slightly.
 The Sony, on the other hand, is at another level, producing absolutely razor sharp images in the center at f/2.
 Stopping down steadily improves the other two lenses, with the Canon slightly ahead of the Rokinon, but still never quite catching the Sony, though it gets close by f/4.
 Very impressive performance from all three lenses, but the Sony is a cut above.